SNAPSHOT-India stocks, bonds, rupee, swap, call at 0425 GMT

 -------------------------------------

-The benchmark 5-year rate 2 basis points lower at 7.13 percent, while the 1-year rate also down 2 basis points at 7.76 percent.
+The benchmark five-year swap rate falls 3 basis points to 7.47 percent, while the one-year rate drops 3 basis points to 8.07 percent.

 CALL MONEY